hrishikeshChandi/semantic-drift-rag/README.md

   - Only clearly out-of-distribution queries are blocked

   As new documents are uploaded, μ and σ are recomputed, allowing the system to self-calibrate dynamically to the dataset.

+- **Why multi-centroid instead of a single corpus centroid?**

+  A single centroid works well for homogeneous document sets but fails when documents cover multiple distinct topics (e.g., ML, CV, Systems).
+The average centroid would sit in "no man's land", making queries about any specific topic appear as drift.

+  This system automatically discovers the optimal number of topic clusters using the elbow method (KneeLocator) and evaluates queries against the nearest cluster centroid.
+This provides:
+  - Better drift detection for multi-topic corpora
+  - Automatic cluster count selection (no manual tuning)
+  - Graceful fallback to single centroid when insufficient chunks

 - **Why track session trajectory?**